 - a.
-The recipient or pass-through entity must require all subrecipients, including lower tier subrecipients, to comply with the terms and conditions of a DOC financial assistance award, including applicable provisions of the OMB Uniform Guidance (2 CFR Part 200), and all associated Terms and Conditions set forth herein.
+The recipient must require all subrecipients, including lower tier subrecipients, to comply with the terms and conditions of a DOC financial assistance award, including applicable provisions of the OMB Uniform Guidance (2 CFR Part 200), and applicable terms and conditions set forth herein.
 See 2 CFR § 200.101(b)(2) (Applicability to Federal financial assistance), which describes the applicability of 2 CFR Part 200 to various types of Federal financial assistance and §§ 200.331-333 (Subrecipient monitoring and management). - b.
-The recipient or pass through entity may have more restrictive policies for the RTC waived prior approvals (no-cost extensions, re-budgeting, etc.) for their subaward recipients.
-Such restrictive policies must be addressed in their subaward agreements and in accordance with 2 CFR § 200.331.
+The recipient or pass-through entity may have more restrictive policies for their subrecipients.
+Such restrictive policies must be addressed in applicable subawards and in accordance with 2 CFR § 200.331.